 We are always keen to hear from outstanding students wishing to pursue PhD study at the University of St Andrews.
-If you have or are applying for postgraduate funding and are interested in being supervised for a PhD by one of our academics please contact the supervisor you are interested in working with directly (any of the names listed under subject areas on our Research page are potential supervisors) to discuss the suitability of your project proposal before beginning the application procedure detailed on the Postgraduate Admissions site.
-Projects associated with NERC’s IAPETUS Doctoral Training Programme are advertised in the Autumn.
+If you have or are applying for postgraduate funding and are interested in being supervised for a PhD by one of our academics please contact the supervisor you are interested in working with directly (any of the names listed under subject areas on our Research page are potential supervisors) to discuss the suitability of your project proposal before beginning the application procedure detailed on the Postgraduate Admissions web page.
+Projects associated with NERC’s IAPETUS Doctoral Training Programme are advertised in the Autumn through to Spring.

 Internships, work experience, research placements